forem/forem/docs/contributing_forem.md

 - [difficulty: easy](https://github.com/thepracticaldev/dev.to/issues?q=is%3Aopen+is%3Aissue+label%3A%22difficulty%3A+easy%22)
   issues are usually confined to isolated areas of existing code.
 - [difficulty: medium](https://github.com/thepracticaldev/dev.to/issues?q=is%3Aopen+is%3Aissue+label%3A%22difficulty%3A+medium%22)
-  issues are usually can sometimes entail new features and might affect a significant area of the codebase, but aren't overly complex.
+  issues can sometimes entail new features and might affect a significant area of the codebase, but aren't overly complex.
 - [difficulty: hard](https://github.com/thepracticaldev/dev.to/issues?q=is%3Aopen+is%3Aissue+label%3A%22difficulty%3A+hard%22)
   issues will typically be far-reaching, and might require architecture decisions during implementation.
 This label might also denote highly complex